 “The theater is funded by public money and it cannot ignore the line of women who testified about the alleged harassment by Ivgy,” she told Reshet Bet.

 She added that the round of applause for Ivgy and the fact that the Haifa Theater was keeping silent only served to relay a “disturbing message” ignoring the new reality.

-Some 24 female MKs from across the political spectrum signed on to the bill, which has been circulating for over a month and is set to go to the ministerial committee for legislation in the near future.
+Twenty-four female MKs from across the political spectrum signed on to the bill, which has been circulating for more than a month and is set to go to the ministerial committee for legislation soon.

 Adv.
-Roey Cohen, president of Lahav. said the bill seeks to "correct a distortion in the law" which discriminates between salaried employees and self-employed workers.
+Roey Cohen, president of Lahav, said the bill seeks to “correct a distortion in the law” that discriminates between salaried employees and self-employed workers.

 “A civilized state must provide protection to employees wherever they are.
-It cannot be that a self-employed worker will be abandoned to sexual harassment and will not have an address [to turn to],” he said.
+It cannot be that a self-employed worker is abandoned to sexual harassment without an address [to turn to],” he said.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>